smjt-h/harness-core/README.md

 * `git clang-format` - makes sure all staged in git files are reformatted

 * `find . -iname *.java | xargs clang-format -i` - formats all java files from the current directory down

+* check your binary for clang-format, if it is clang-format-11 you need to use clang-format-11 instead of clang-format.

 ### IntelliJ Setup